kumpelblase2/seeker/README.md

 project is about; providing a browse page that lets you _filter_ streams that you don't care about so you can _actually_ find new and interesting streamers.

+## Live

+You can use the live version here: [https://blog.eternalwings.de/seeker/](https://blog.eternalwings.de/seeker/)

 ## Building and running